crisperdue/prooftoys-site/content/_index.md

 <h1><b><b style="float:right">(Prove It)</b><b>(Yes You Can)</b></b></h1>

-Welcome to **Prooftoys**, an online tool for learning math and exploring mathematical reasoning.
-The system and this site lets you explore these subjects in multiple ways.
+Welcome to **Prooftoys**, an online tool for exploring mathematical reasoning and website with resources for learning.
+Here for example you can:

 - Introduce yourself to basic
   [**logic concepts**](#logic-through-pictures) through pictures.